The Fascinating History of Dublin Docklands

 The EPIC Irish Emigration Museum

-Delve into the history of Irish emigration and learn about the global impact of the Irish diaspora.
+Explore the history of Irish emigration and find out about the legacy of the global Irish diaspora.

-Whether you’re interested in history, culture, or simply want to experience the vibrant atmosphere of Dublin Docklands, there is something for everyone in this remarkable area of the city.
+Whether it’s history, culture or just the buzz of Dublin Docklands you are after, there is something for everybody in this fantastic part of the city.

 Table of Contents